Punalur: Punalur taluk

+Punalur paper mill

-It is believed that the oldest paper mill in the country was started at Punalur in 1886.
+It is the first paper mill in the Kerala, and one of the oldest paper mills of the country.
+It was started at Punalur in 1886.
 The mill used reeds to make paper and was opened by T.J.
 Cameroon, an industrialist from Britain.
 One of the mill's customers when they were open was the India Security Press.
 Up to 1931, Punalur was renamed multiple times.
 In 1987, the mill which was managed by L.N.
 Dalmia and had around 1020 employees was shut down due to huge liabilities.